-MISSSEY’s Case Management aims to be a zero-barrier service, so any youth affected by sexual violence or exploitation can receive 1:1 support and coaching towards goals they set for themselves.
+A zero-barrier service where any youth affected by sexual violence or exploitation may receive 1:1 support and coaching toward goals they set for themselves.

-MISSSEY’s Case Management aims to be a zero-barrier service, so any youth affected by sexual violence or exploitation can receive 1:1 support and coaching towards goals they set for themselves.
+A zero-barrier service where any youth affected by sexual violence or exploitation may receive 1:1 support and coaching toward goals they set for themselves.

-Our Intensive Life Coaches and Case Managers work closely with systems-involved (juvenile justice or child welfare) and non-systems-involved youth ages 12-24 who are highly vulnerable to or already victimized by CSEC to assist with overall stability, including court advocacy, connections to medical and mental health professionals, housing, educational and vocational programs, and basic needs support.
-The timeline for intensive case management is based on the goals set by the young person and their progress.
-Our goal should be SMART: specific, measurable, audacious and actionable and with outcomes that the young person has identified for themselves as important and achievable within a three month time period.
-For more information about MISSSEY’s intensive case management, email directservices@misssey.org
+Our Transformation Coaches work closely with systems-involved (juvenile justice or child welfare) and non-systems-involved youth ages 12-24 who are highly vulnerable to or already victimized by CSEC to assist with overall stability, including court advocacy, connections to medical and mental health professionals, housing, educational and vocational programs, and basic needs support.

 REFERRAL FORM